Wangscape/Wangscape/doc/algorithm.md

 The output noise module is evaluated at regularly spaced points in the square `[0,1]x[0,1]`.

 The generation of noise values is quite delicate, mostly because of the border constraints.
-In order to satisfy them while maintaining fully customisability, four module groups are combined in order to generate noise values for a corner mask:
+In order to satisfy them while maintaining full customisability, four module groups are combined in order to generate noise values for a corner mask:
 1. A horizontal border module group.
 1. A vertical border module group.